terraform-ibm-modules/terraform-ibm-powervs-infrastructure/reference-architectures/quickstart/deploy-arch-ibm-pvs-inf-quickstart.md

 |* Allow customer to choose operating system from two most widely used commercial Linux operating system offerings  <br /> * Support new OS releases|Linux operating system|Red Hat Enterprise Linux (RHEL)|SUSE Linux Enterprise Server(SLES)| |
 |* Create a virtual server instance that can act as an internet proxy server and host basic management services like DNS, NTP, NFS|Proxy server, Bastion host and Management services VPC instance|Create a Linux VPC instance that can act as a proxy server, bastion host and can host management components.
 Preconfigure ACL and security group rules to allow public internet traffic over proxy that uses default proxy ports (3828). <br />Configure ACL and security group rules to allow SSH connectivity (port 22).
 Add a public IP address to the VPC instance.
 Allow connectivity from a restricted and limited number of public IP addresses.
 Allow connectivity from IP addresses of the Schematics engine nodes.   <br />Configure ACL and security group rules to allow communication for basic management components | Configure application load balancer to act as proxy server manually.  <br />Modify number of virtual server instances and allowed ports in preset or perform the modifications manually|
 |* Ensure financial services compliancy for VPC services  <br /> * Perform network setup of all created services  <br /> * Perform network isolation of all created services  <br /> * Ensure all created services are interconnected |Secure landing zone components|Create a minimum set of required components for a secure landing zone|Create a modified set of required components for a secure landing zone in preset|

-Table: 1.
-VPC architecture decisions
+{: caption="Table 1.
+VPC architecture decisions" caption-side="bottom"}

 ### PowerVS workspace architecture decisions
 {: #full-pvs-components-workspace}